 The Genesis of the Yao Dao Project

-The Yao Dao project builds on the first in-depth social anthropological study of the lived ritual tradition of a Lanten Yao community in the holistic context of its social, ritual, and economic life, conducted from 2010 to 2019 in Laos by Joseba Estevez.
-His doctoral research on the role of ritual experts among the Lanten of Laos “Conquering Demons, Taming the Forest: The Lanten Priests and Masters” was conducted through his training in the social anthropology of Southeast Asia under the supervision of Josephus Platenkamp (University of Münster, Germany).
-The field research conducted among the Lanten of Luang Nam Tha brought to light the focal importance of the manuscripts and oral stories in the Lanten ritual system, and, thus for the reproduction of the social and cosmological orders of the Lanten society as we know it today.
-During this primary research, funded by the German Research Foundation (2011-2015; DFG Projektnummer 183877994), Joseba Estevez acquired rich anthropological data about the Lanten culture, socio-cosmos, kinship and exchange systems, and especially about the ritual system, gaining over the years of extensive fieldwork a comprehensive view of the role of the Lanten ritual experts, namely priests and masters.
+The Yao Dao project builds on the first in-depth social anthropological study of the lived ritual tradition of a Lanten Yao community in the holistic context of its social, ritual, and economic life, conducted from 2010 to 2020 in Laos by Joseba Estevez.
+His doctoral research on the role of ritual experts among the Lanten of Laos “Conquering Demons, Taming the Forest: The Ritual Roles of the Lanten Priests and Masters” was conducted through his training in the social anthropology of Southeast Asia under the supervision of Josephus Platenkamp (University of Münster, Germany).
+The field research conducted among the Lanten of Luang Namtha brought to light the focal importance of the manuscripts and oral stories in the Lanten ritual system, and, thus for the reproduction of the social and cosmological orders of the Lanten society as we know it today.
+During his primary research, funded by the German Research Foundation (2011-2015; DFG Projektnummer 183877994), Joseba Estevez acquired rich anthropological data about the Lanten culture, socio-cosmos, kinship and exchange systems, and especially about the ritual system, gaining over the years of extensive fieldwork a comprehensive view of the role of the Lanten ritual experts, namely priests and masters.
 Various other grants (e.g., Fritz Thyssen Foundation, IP@WWU) supported further research in Laos.
 Joseba Estevez has been adopted as a member of the Lee clan and his master-father Lao Lee arranged the ceremony granting him his ritual name Lee Dao Tong 李道通 and ‘spirit-armies’ as part of his initiation ceremony and ritual training.

 David A. Palmer, trained in the anthropology of Daoism and Chinese religion under Kristofer M. Schipper at the Ecole Pratique des Hautes Etudes in Paris, is recognized worldwide as one of the leading authorities on the anthropology of Chinese religion.
 This project continues his research programme on the transnational transmission and influence of Daoism in non-Chinese or non-Han social and cultural contexts (See Dream Trippers and “Occulting the Dao“).
 The current project extends the transnational approach to ethnic minorities on the China-Laos-Vietnam borderland.
 This project also builds on the integrated textual and anthropological approach Palmer has developed in his study of Chinese communal ritual, through field research on the ritual tradition of a locality in Yingde county in northern Guangdong, culminating in a forthcoming monograph in Chinese on Civil and Martial Altars in a South China Ritual Tradition.
 The latter monograph is co-authored by Martin Tse, who is co-leader of the Yao Dao Project.